 Welcome to the Sori Research Group at Purdue University

-Our group is in the Planetary Science research area of the Department of Earth, Atmospheric, and Planetary Sciences at Purdue University.
-We study planetary geophysics of the large, solid, rocky and icy worlds across our Solar System.
-Our work uses data returned by NASA robotic spacecraft missions and numerical simulations.
+Our work uses data returned by NASA robotic spacecraft missions and is often interpreted with computer simulations.
 If these topics interest you as a potential graduate or undergraduate student researcher, please e-mail us to talk about planetary science at Purdue!

 Contact us at: